 How to Make Vegan Pozole Rojo

 Learn how to make vegan pozole rojo.
-My recipe is quick, easy and has the authentic flavors for a traditional Mexican pozole.
+My recipe is quick, easy, and has the authentic flavors of traditional Mexican pozole.

 Pozole one of Mexico’s most iconic dish gets a vegan makeover!

 Hola amigos!
-I’m super excited to be sharing one of my favourite Mexican dishes: pozole!
+I’m super excited to be sharing one of my favorite Mexican dishes: pozole!

 This is ultimate comfort food and it’s so perfect for cold weather, special occasions, and for the holiday season.